nginxinc/nginx-ingress-workshops/Plus/labs/lab10/readme.md

 NGINX Plus provides many options for active health checking of pods and services.
 You will enable some checks for URI paths, and set the interval and counts that meet the needs of the application.
 A Community Ingress manifest has some limitations in defining a healthcheck.
 With an NGINX VirtualServer manifest, additional options can be configured for production workloads.

 1. Inspect `lab10/juice-health-bad-vs.yaml` file, lines 17-25 for the healthchecks.
-You will notice we have commented out the correct TCP port for the healthcheck of the backend pods.
+You will notice we have entered a incorrect TCP port for the healthcheck of the backend pods.
 What do you think will happen if you do not check the correct TCP port?

     ![active health yaml](media/lab10_active_health_yaml.png)